spacenectar/hubbard/packages/components/README.md

 ## Getting started

-In the root of the AFP project, ensure that you have installed all packages and dependencies and then run the project:
+In the root of the Hubbard project, ensure that you have installed all packages and dependencies and then run the project:

 ```bash
 yarn install